8kto/ttrpg-dungeon-battle-sim/CodeConventions.md

 - No cross-referencing exported parts of modules.
   For instance, no function from `inventory.ui.ts` can be imported into `character.ui.ts` or any other `*.ui.ts` module.
 - Instead, `*.ui.ts` modules interact through CustomEvents and subscriptions in `subscriptions.ts`.
+- No direct calls of functions used in subscriptions callbacks.
+  For instance, no direct `handleRenderInventories` call should be made.
+Instead, dispatch `RenderInventories` action.

+## Naming

+- "Equipment" is shortened to "Equip" everywhere.
+- "Character" is shortened to "Char" in HTML layout.